Join the New Internet

 Also, Urbit consists of completely new system of software programming languages that have no connection to current software programming.
 Today, software programs are piled on top of one another, and are manipulated so that they can work together.
 The result has been an almost infinite number of software holes that hackers can exploit.
 The new Urbit languages allows an extreme brevity of programming necessary to create the underlying systems, combined with a seamlessness than will preclude hacking to a remarkable degree.

 By the end of 2018, the basic Urbit system was already in place.
 However, Urbit was far from being user friendly.
 Nor is it friendly to the most advanced code developers, since its system is basically opaque to them.
-Urbit coding is so radically different than conventional coding that it is a completely alien system.
+Urbit coding is so radically different from conventional coding that it is a completely alien system.

 For a detailed overview, see the early 2018 interview with Galen Wolfe-Pauley, the CEO of Tlon, the company developing Urbit.
 That video can be found at: epicenter.tv/episode/205.